 It’s also worth noting that each of the competitive game modes in Rocket League have their own ranking ladder to climb, so you will have a different rank in each mode.
 For example, you could be a Platinum 3 player in Standard, but only Silver 2 in Doubles.

 Your rank is determined by your MMR, or Matchmaking Rank.
 Wins make it go up, losses make it go down, and each rank and division has a set MMR target value you need to reach in order to progress.

-What is Rocket League MMR?
+What is Rocket League ranks MMR?

 It can all be a bit confusing, but there’s a good resource for those interested in MMR, where you can also see your own score, or ‘skill rating.’
 It gives you a breakdown of what score you need to achieve to get into the next rank and shows global skill rating leaderboards.

-How does the Rocket League ranking system work?
+How do Rocket League ranks work?

-Once placed, you will then start to be matched with players of roughly the same skill level as you.
+Once you’ve played your placement matches and assigned your starting rank based on those results, you will then start to be matched with players of roughly the same skill level as you.
+The tiered ranking system in Rocket League works using your MMR value.
 Wins will see you move up the ranking system and losses will see you fall.

 Rocket League ranks distribution

-- Solo Standard
+- Standard (3v3)

-- Snow Day
+- Snow Day (3v3)